A female doctor returns home with her children.

 Think you can’t afford a home?
-A number of mortgage programs based on your affiliations can help offset the cost of purchasing of a home, making home ownership a closer dream than you might think.
+A number of mortgage programs based on your affiliations can help offset the cost of purchasing a home, making home ownership a closer dream than you might think.

 “We’re starting to see more homebuyers use incentives available through specialty programs that can help ease the financial burden of buying a home in the current climate,” said Julie Haddock, mortgage market leader for Bank of Oklahoma.
 “With people not having a lot of disposable cash, these programs can provide more options for borrowers.”